rmetzler/bliki/wiki/ethics/linkedin-intro.md

 provided by LinkedIn that inserts LinkedIn relationship data into the user's incoming and outgoing mail.
-This allows, for example, LinkedIn to decorate incoming mail with a toolbar linking to the sender's LinkedIn account, and automatically injects a short "signature" of your LinkedIn profile into outgoing mail.
+This allows, for example, LinkedIn to decorate incoming mail with a toolbar linking to the sender's LinkedIn account, and automatically injects a short “signature” of your LinkedIn profile into outgoing mail.

 These are useful features, and the resulting interaction is quite smooth.